Huyletran999/AWS-WorkLogS/content/2-Proposal/_index.md

 * Amazon GuardDuty (threat detection)
 * Amazon CloudWatch (monitoring and alarms)
 * Amazon Cognito (authentication)
+* SNS (Distributing incident alerts to channels like Slack and Email.)
+* SES (Sending email notifications as part of the alerting process.)
+* KMS (Used for key management, which is essential for the AES-256)

 ### Appendix B: Key Glossary